The 3 Best Moving Labor Companies of 2025

 It’s affordable

-Depending on which city you’re in, Dolly is likely one of your least expensive choices for hourly labor.
+Depending on which city you’re in, Dolly is likely one of your least expensive choices for day laborers for moving.
 For example, we got quotes for Dolly services in both Denver, CO, and Chicago, IL.
 Dolly had the least expensive prices in Denver, CO, and the second-lowest prices in Chicago, IL.

 That’s great news for your pocketbook.